 They can greet guests by their name, welcome them back if they are regulars, guide them to their preferred table without being asked where to seat guests, and specially treat them if they are VIP customers.

-Below are a few scripts for your host/hostess to greet your customers with.
+Below are a few scripts for your host/hostess to greet and serve customers effectively.

 Paired with the tips mentioned above, they will help your guests feel more welcome and start the dining experience off on the right foot.